-In 2013, on the 90th anniversary of the race, the competition was broadcast live and in fast-turnaround highlight reels by major sports channels, including Europe’s No.1 sports network.
-And for the second straight year, Xtrem Productions, a high-end French post-production company selected to cover the race, edited its programmes entirely in Final Cut Pro X on Thunderbolt-enabled Mac computers.
+In 2013, on the 90th anniversary of the race, the competition was broadcast live and in fast turnaround highlight reels by major sports channels, including Europe’s #1 sports network.
+And for the second straight year, Xtrem Productions, a high-end French post-production company selected to cover the race, edited its programs entirely in Final Cut Pro X on Thunderbolt-enabled Mac computers.

-To follow dozens of speeding race cars over hundreds of laps and thousands of miles at Le Mans, Xtrem used the live broadcast feed from 40 trackside cameras, 11 cars equipped with three HD cameras each, and a Cineflex helicopter camera.
-Three mobile Xtrem news teams also captured footage for race reports, interviews and B-roll using hand-held cameras and eight GoPro cameras mounted on selected cars.
+To follow dozens of speeding race cars over hundreds of laps and thousands of kilometres at Le Mans, Xtrem used the live broadcast feed from 40 trackside cameras, 11 cars equipped with three HD cameras each, and a Cineflex helicopter camera.
+Three mobile Xtrem news teams also captured footage for race reports, interviews and B-roll using handheld cameras and eight GoPro cameras mounted on select cars.
 Over the course of the race, the post-production team accumulated approximately 80 hours of footage from these different camera sources.

-Barnes, along with the other journalists and editors, used the multi-sourced footage to build several video magazines.
-“When we cover a race, we put together the 52-minute programme made up primarily of interviews with drivers as well as features about new cars, teams and new racing technologies,” he says.
+Barnes, along with the other journalists and editors, used the multisourced footage to build several video magazines.
+“When we cover a race, we put together the 52-minute program made up primarily of interviews with drivers, as well as features about new cars, teams and new racing technologies,” he says.
 “We also do about 30 minutes of race highlights.”

 Help at Hand